 Steve Carlton, 1987-88

 Of the Hall of Famer's 329 career wins, only one came in a Twins uniform, and it was his very last.
-In July 1987, the 42-year-old former Triple Crown winner and four-time Cy Young Award winner was traded from the Indians to the Twins.
+In July 1987, the 42-year-old former Triple Crown winner and four-time Cy Young Award winner was traded from Cleveland to Minnesota.
 He went 1-5 with a 6.70 ERA in nine appearances, including six starts.
 Though the Twins went on to win their first World Series championship since the franchise moved to Minnesota, Carlton was left off the postseason roster.
 He had a 16.76 ERA in four appearances a year later before he was released.